BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 - Intelligent-Tiering - move objects between tiers based on usage, small monthly fee.

 each object has it's own storage class. we can also create lifecycle rules for objects, to move between tiers or even remove them entirely.

+Amazon S3 Analytics creates a report with recommendations about lifecycle rules.

+### S3 Event Notification

+when we do stuff with S3, we create events, we can react to those events (such as when an object is created). we need IAM permissions for each type of target.

+destinations:
+- SNS - SNS resource Access policy
+- SQS - SQS resource Access policy
+- Lambda - Lambda Access policy

+Alternativley, we can also use <cloud>EventBridge</cloud> and send the events from there to more services, with better filtering, and use more advanced features.

+### Performance

+autoscales, has limits on API requests per second per prefixes.

+<cloud>S3 Transfer Acceleration</cloud> - upload and download, using edge locations. compatible with multi-part upload. <cloud>Byte-Range Fetches</cloud> - better performance, better resilience. can also be used to get just the header.

+<cloud>S3 Select</cloud> and <cloud>Glacier Select</cloud> allow for server-side filtering using SQL operations on csv files.

+if we want user defined meta-data, it needs the "x-amz-meta" name prefix. then we can retrieve it as part of the query or separately.
+Tags can be used by other serives in S3, or to use in data analysis. we can't search for tags or meta-data directly, if we want, then we need an external database, such as <cloud>DynamoDB</cloud> to handle the searches.

+### Encryption

+> - Server-Side Encryption (SSE)
+>   - Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3) – (Enabled by Default) - Encrypts S3 objects using keys handled, managed, and owned by AWS.
+AES-256 encryption type.
+>   - Server-Side Encryption with KMS Keys stored in <cloud>AWS KMS </cloud>(SSE-KMS) - Leverage AWS Key Management Service to manage encryption keys. we can have <cloud>CloudTrail</cloud> audits of key usage.
+KMS keys have API limits (quotas)
+>   - Server-Side Encryption with Customer-Provided Keys (SSE-C)- When you want to manage your own encryption keys. must use HTTPS, and pass the key in headers together with the key. only from the cli (not the web console).
+> - Client-Side Encryption - the data is encrypted at the client level.

+There is also encryption in transit (in-flight), SSL/TLS.
+S3 has two endpoint, HTTP and HTTPS. we can have a bucket policy that denies APIs that aren't secure transport.

+DSSE-KMS is Double Server Side Encryption-KMS (two layers). not part of the exam.\
+There is a default KMS key which is free of charge, using other KMS keys has additional costs.

+### CORS

+Cross-Origin Resource Sharing. does another webserver know about mine?

+origin = scheme (protocol) + host (domain) + port.

+in S3 world, for example, if we have one S3 website and it uses S3 objects from another bucket, we need the other bucket to allow for CORS on the origin bucket.

+> - If a client makes a cross-origin request on our S3 bucket, we need to enable the correct CORS headers
+> - It’s a popular exam question
+> - You can allow for a specific origin or for * (all origins)

+### S3 MFA-Delete

+a feature that requires multi factor authentication before doing important operations, such as permanently deleting an object marker or removing the versioning. only the bucket owner (root account) can enable or disable the MFA-Delete. this option can't be chaged through the web console portal, only through the CLI. deletions with MFA also don't show in the UI.

+### Access Logs

+logging all requests to S3, for auditing purposes. we write the logs of requests to one bucket into another bucket. they must be in the same region. the logs bucket shouldn't be monitoried itself (to avoid loops).

+under the <kbd>Properties</kbd> tab, we enable <kbd>Server Access Logging</kbd> and choose another bucket. we can then use <cloud>AWS Athena</cloud> to analyze the logs.

+### Pre-Signed Urls

+Urls with expiration time, allow us to give permissions for a limited time, so we can share private objects without changing the access levels. we can create them through the web console or the CLI.

+> - Allow only logged-in users to download a premium video from your S3 bucket.
+> - Allow an ever-changing list of users to download files by generating URLs dynamically.
+> - Allow temporarily a user to upload a file to a precise location in your S3 bucket.

+### Access Points and Object Lambdas

+Access points work together with access point policies, we define a prefix in the bucket and define access points to those prefixes. each access point can have a DNS name. we can also define them as only accessible from within a <cloud>VPC</cloud> (using VPC endpoint).

+Object Lambdas allow us to change the object before it's retrived by the caller application. this uses a single S3 access point, and one Object Lambda Access point per lambda.

+> - Redacting personally identifiable information for analytics or nonproduction environments.
+> - Converting across data formats, such as converting XML to JSON.
+> - Resizing and watermarking images on the fly using caller-specific details, such as the user who requested the object.

 </details>

 ## AWS CLI, SDK, IAM Roles and Policies